Mitigating the fermion sign problem by automatic differentiation

-Here we fill in this gap by constructing a general framework of sign mitigation in determinant quantum Monte Carlo (DQMC).
-DQMC was introduced by Blankenbecler, Scalapino, and Sugar (BSS) \cite{Blankenbecler1981} and has been extensively used in simulating interacting lattice fermion models.
-It has been known that sign problem in DQMC crucially depends on the scheme of performing Hubbard-Stranovichi (HS) transformation.
-Different forms of HS transformations were proposed in the early stage of developing DQMC and simulating models like the Hubbard model \cite{Hirsch1983, Hirsch1986, Buendia1986,LIANGCHEN;A.-M.S.TREMBLAY1992,Batrouni1990}.
-Nonetheless, previous HS transformations employed in practical simulations are quite limited in forms and are constrained to no spatial dependence.
-By constructing sufficiently general HS transformations and finding the optimal one, sign problem of a given model may be improved or mitigated.

-We propose a general framework to realize sign mitigation by parameterizing HS transforms continuously and optimizing (mitigating) the sign using automatic differentiation (AD) \cite{Bartholomew-Biggs2000,Gune2018,Margossian2019}.
-We call it ``automatic differentiable sign mitigation'' (ADSM).
-(AD is a powerful method for optimization that is widely encountered in machine learning and features various applications in computational physics \cite{Hubig2019,Liu2020,Hasik2020,Coopmans2020,Pakrouski2019,Chen2020,Sorella2010,Xie2020,Liao2019,Zhang2019}.)
-ADSM is a general framework in mitigating sign problem, applicable to essentially all quantum models.
-We demonstrate the ADSM framework by applying it to the honeycomb Hubbard model with Rashba spin-orbit couplings to mitigate its sign problem.
-For the Rashba-Hubbard models we study, the mitigated sign leads to a significant power-law acceleration (the computation time is reduced from $M$ to approximately the order of $M^{\nu}$ with $\nu\approx 2/3$).
+Here, we fill in this gap by constructing a general framework of sign optimization in the determinant quantum Monte Carlo (DQMC) method.
+The DQMC method was introduced by Blankenbecler, Scalapino, and Sugar (BSS) \cite{Blankenbecler1981} and has been extensively used in simulating interacting fermion models.
+Note that the severity of the sign problem in the DQMC method crucially depends on the scheme of Hubbard-Stratonovich (HS) transformation.
+Different forms of HS transformations were proposed in the early stages of developing the DQMC method \cite{Hirsch1983, Hirsch1986, Buendia1986,Batrouni1990,Batrouni1993,LIANGCHEN;A.-M.S.TREMBLAY1992}.
+Nonetheless, previous HS transformations employed in simulations are quite limited in form and are constrained to \textit{no} spatial dependence.
+It is desired to construct sufficiently general HS transformations and then find the optimized one for the sign of a given model.
+In this Research Letter, we propose a general framework to realize sign optimization by parametrizing HS transforms continuously and optimizing the sign using automatic differentiation (AD) \cite{Bartholomew-Biggs2000,Gune2018,Margossian2019}.
+We call it ``automatic differentiable sign optimization'' (ADSO).
+(AD is a powerful method for optimization that is widely encountered in machine learning and features various applications in computational physics \cite{Hubig2019,Liu2020,Hasik2020,Coopmans2020,Pakrouski2019,Chen2020, Sorella2010,Xie2020,Liao2019,Zhang2019}.)
+ADSO is a general framework for mitigating the sign problem, applicable to most quantum lattice fermion models.
+We believe that ADSO will shed light on the nature of sign problem.